HealthRex/CDSS/scripts/antibiotic-susceptibility/sql/README.md

 ## Contents

-- `implied_suscept.sql`: The main SQL script that creates a table for inferred antibiotic susceptibilities and populates it with both explicit and implied data.
+- `inference-rules.sql`: The main SQL script that creates a table for inferred antibiotic susceptibilities and populates it with both explicit and implied data.
 - `docs/`: A directory containing related documentation and project notes.

 ## Usage

-To use the `implied_suscept.sql` script:
+To use the `inference-rules.sql` script:

 2. Execute the SQL script within your database environment.
-3. Review the `implied_suscept` table for the inferred susceptibility data.
+3. Review the `inference-rules.sql` table for the inferred susceptibility data.

 Please refer to the comments within the script for detailed information on how the inference rules are applied.